Keyboard shortcuts

 • Bytes: input slices are passed by pointer for the duration of the call (no copy); returned bytes are copied with C.GoBytes and then weaveffi_free_bytes is called.

 • Optionals: scalar optionals are *T; struct/string optionals rely on a nil pointer to indicate absence.
+A returned boxed scalar is dereferenced and its box freed with weaveffi_free_bytes.

 Callbacks and listeners